-The next EdCamp Puget Sound will be held Saturday, May 16 at the Puget Sound ESD from 9 am – 3 pm.
+The next Edcamp Puget Sound will be held Saturday, March 9, at Wainwright in Fircrest, Washington from 9 am – 3 pm.

-edCamp Puget Sound is a biannual unconference for educators.
-We got our start in November of 2012 and have established ourselves as a model for regional collaboration.
+Edcamp Puget Sound is a biannual unconference for educators.
+We got our start in November of 2012 and have established ourselves as a model for regional collaboration for teachers by teachers.

 What is an unconference?